-In Amman and on R&R we will stay in 3 star hotels sharing 2-3 persons depending on team makeup.
-In the community participants will stay in a rented house with shared rooms at least one shower and bathroom.
+In the community participants will stay in a rented house with shared rooms with at least one shower and bathroom.
 Sleeping will be communal with separate rooms for males and females on mattresses (provided) on the floor.
 Participants MAY bring a light weight sleeping bag and pillow case and MUST bring a towel and personal items including toiletries.

 Meals will be a combination of food prepared by the team, family visits and lunches prepared for us.
 Laundry, internet and banking facilities are NOT usually available in community, but will be in Amman.

 1. Mixing cement 2.
 Moving cement blocks 3.
 Building interior and exterior walls 4.
 Cutting and bending rebar 5.
 Preparing and pouring the flat roof

 The Habitat individual donation for this 09 day opportunity to build with Habitat Jordan is approximately $2,170 (1) + Air Transportation (2) + approx. $200 non-build day activities* (3)

 (There are additional costs such as passport, visa and immunizations which the team leader will discuss with you.
 These costs are not tax receipted)

 *Costs for non-build days are approximate, and subject to change.

 (1) The Habitat individual donation includes: daily living expenses (i.e. room & board) , traveler’s medical insurance, orientation materials, and a donation to Habitat for Humanity Jordan and to Habitat for Humanity Canada Global Village.
 Habitat for Humanity Canada will issue a charitable donation tax receipt for this individual donation .